caugbr/settings-page-manager/README.md

-﻿# Admin Pages for Wordpress themes and plugins
-This plugin is a helper to add admistrative pages to Wordpress.
-The plugin has no admin interface, it just makes available the class ```SettingsPage```, to be directly used by themes or plugins.
+﻿# Manage admin pages for Wordpress themes and plugins The plugin **Settings Page Manager** is a helper to add admistrative pages to Wordpress.
+It has no admin interface, just makes available the class ```SettingsPage```, to be directly used by themes or plugins.

 ## Install
-Just go to your plugins admin page and activate WP Admin Page.
+Just go to your plugins admin page and activate Settings Page Manager.

     // check if plugin is active
     if (class_exists('SettingsPage')) {